 For this procedure:

-- You will lie on a table and the injection area will be cleaned.
+- You will lie on a table or sit in a chair and the injection area will be cleaned.

 - A numbing medicine may be applied to the injection site.

 - Steroid injections can be given into a bursa, joint, or tendon.